ccolle/TransAm/_posts/2017-06-28-day-043-walden-rawlins.markdown

 At the state border of Wyoming we took each others picture in front of the sign.

 The route followed the wide and open valley north towards Saratoga where I had lunch with a brownie sundae as dessert.
-I hesitated to stay in Saratoga as Jake, Noah, Jime, Denise and the aca group would spend the night there but it was only 1 PM and I decided to push for Rawlins.
+I hesitated to stay in Saratoga as Jake, Noah, Jim, Denise and the aca group would spend the night there but it was only 1 PM and I decided to push for Rawlins.

 On the part north towards Walcott I had a strong cross wind with a slight tailwind component so I was speeding along.
 At Walcott the route turned west towards Rawlins, straight into the strong wind.